douglassimonsen/pbi_core/docs/docs/SSAS/batching_queries.md

 !!! warn Differences with method calls

     In the delete method of certain classes - such as variations, relationships and partitions - contain additional checks to drop dependent objects to ensure that the query resolves as expected.
-The delete_cmd method does not contain this logic, so you can get errors running `Batch(partition.delete_cmd())` when `partition_delete()` succeeds.
+The delete_cmd method does not contain this logic, so you can get errors running `Batch(commands=[partition.delete_cmd()])` when `partition_delete()` succeeds.